Skip to main content

 Digital skills

 As transport and mobility undergo significant changes, not least due to technological transformation and access to data, there is a need for both reskilling and upskilling of the workforce.
 The EU has adopted targets, launched actions and proposed recommendations to Member States to equip workers with required digital skills and train more ICT specialists.
-For example, the European Digital Skills and Jobs Platform, under CEF, aims to become a unique reference point for digital skills, enabling all Europeans to make the most of the digital transformation of our society and economy.
+For example, the European Digital Skills and Jobs Platform, under the Connecting Europe Facility (CEF) programme aims to become a unique reference point for digital skills, enabling all Europeans to make the most of the digital transformation of our society and economy.

 Main EU actions supporting the digitalisation of mobility.<br />